KipCollo/Java-Revision/java/database/jpa/hibernate.md

 We can think of the API of Hibernate in terms of three basic elements:

-    an implementation of the JPA-defined APIs, most importantly, of the interfaces EntityManagerFactory and EntityManager, and of the JPA-defined O/R mapping annotations,
+1. an implementation of the JPA-defined APIs, most importantly, of the interfaces EntityManagerFactory and EntityManager, and of the JPA-defined O/R mapping annotations,

-    a native API exposing the full set of available functionality, centered around the interfaces SessionFactory, which extends EntityManagerFactory, and Session, which extends EntityManager, and
+2. a native API exposing the full set of available functionality, centered around the interfaces SessionFactory, which extends EntityManagerFactory, and Session, which extends EntityManager, and

-    a set of mapping annotations which augment the O/R mapping annotations defined by JPA, and which may be used with the JPA-defined interfaces, or with the native API.
+3. a set of mapping annotations which augment the O/R mapping annotations defined by JPA, and which may be used with the JPA-defined interfaces, or with the native API.

 persistence-related code comes in two layers:

-    a representation of our data model in Java, which takes the form of a set of annotated entity classes, and
+1. a representation of our data model in Java, which takes the form of a set of annotated entity classes, and

-    a larger number of functions which interact with Hibernate’s APIs to perform the persistence operations associated with your various transactions.
+2. a larger number of functions which interact with Hibernate’s APIs to perform the persistence operations associated with your various transactions.

 Most people implement the domain model as a set of what we used to call "Plain Old Java Objects", that is, as simple Java classes with no direct dependencies on technical infrastructure, nor on application logic which deals with request processing, transaction management, communications, or interaction with the database.

 The second part of the code is much trickier to get right.
 This code must:

-    manage transactions and sessions,
+1. manage transactions and sessions,

-    interact with the database via the Hibernate session,
+2. interact with the database via the Hibernate session,

-    fetch and prepare data needed by the UI, and
+3. fetch and prepare data needed by the UI, and

-    handle failures.
+4. handle failures.

 ## Testing persistence logic

 When we write tests for our persistence logic, we’re going to need:

-    a database, with
+A database, with

-    an instance of the schema mapped by our persistent entities, and
+1. an instance of the schema mapped by our persistent entities, and

-    a set of test data, in a well-defined state at the beginning of each test.
+2. a set of test data, in a well-defined state at the beginning of each test.

 ## Entities